 Take a probiotic

-Taking a probiotic supplement is one of the few supplements Coach E. recommends taking on a daily basis.
+Taking a probiotic supplement is one of the few supplements we recommend taking on a daily basis.
 Probiotics have shown to increase the diversity and abundance of beneficial bacteria in our gut, which is key for ensuring your microbiome is working for you and not against you.

 Incorporate more fermented foods